jumper149/blugon/README.md

 Feel free to Fork, create Issues and make Pull Requests.

 I am looking forward to finding Package Maintainers and will happily accept improvements in the source code.

+## blucontrol
+A lot of functionality is being rewritten in [blucontrol](https://github.com/jumper149/blucontrol).
+If you have some Haskell knowledge feel free to try it out.

+What it provides is fully functional, just the documentation is lacking.